 Longer term, DCMS will also discuss with the sector the benefits of establishing a more permanent support body for public sector mutuals across all sectors at national level to assist shifts to new ways of working; for example, franchising support services to enable economies of scale and speedier spin-out.”

-However, some campaigners believe this is just another path to privatising services and object on political and ideological grounds, preferring services to stay under direct local authority control.
+However, some campaigners believe this is just another path to privatising services and object on political grounds, seeing this as undermining the public service ethos and social good of libraries.
+Instead they argue services should stay under direct local authority control.

-There is also controversy around volunteers taking over from paid staff, with some campaigners claiming closures are a ploy by councils to force the public to step forward.
-If groups refused to then many councils would find it politically unpalatable to forge ahead with the reductions.
+There is also controversy around volunteers taking over from paid staff, with campaigners claiming closures are a ploy by councils to force the public to step forward.
+If groups refused to run libraries then many councils would find it politically unpalatable to forge ahead with the reductions.

 [Disclaimer: these tips are based on my own experience.
 Campaigners and individuals must decide for themselves what actions are most suitable for their local circumstances and act accordingly.
 All actions and decisions are the responsibility of the individual(s) involved]